-Days on high-flow oxygen devices
+Days on high flow oxygen devices

-Days requiring low-flow supplemental oxygen
+Days requiring low flow supplemental oxygen

 Because oxygen support status was collected only while the participant was in the hospital, if a participant was discharged alive and died afterwards, the participant will be included only in the summary for participants discharged alive.
-Oxygen support status is defined based on the 7-point ordinal scale (See Appendix 2)

 - Shift in oxygen support status from baseline to Days 5, 7, 11, 14, 28 and last available assessment - Duration of hospitalization (days) (duration from hospital admission and duration from Day 1).
-Duration of hospitalization is calculated through Days 11 and 28 for participants who were discharged alive prior to Days 11 and 28, respectively.
+Duration of hospitalization is calculated through Day 28 for participants who were discharged alive on or prior to Day 28.
 If participants were rehospitalized for COVID-19 related reasons, the hospitalization discharge information is entered in the eCRF database using the latest hospitalization admission. - All-cause mortality